audeering/audformat/docs/data-format.rst

 Database
 ========

-audformat is implemented in the :class:`audformat.Database`.
-Written to hard disk it is converted to a YAML file (*Header*), which contains information about the raters, annotation schemes and meta information.
-Actual annotations are stored
-across (possibly) multiple CSV files (*Tables* or *Miscellaneous Tables*).
+An audformat database consists of a **header**, several **tables**, and **media** files.
+On hard disc all of them are stored inside a single folder.
+The header is stored as a YAML file, the tables contain labels stored in (possibly) multiple CSV files, and the media files are usually stored in sub-folders.
 Each table column is linked to a scheme and/or to a rater.
 Each table row is linked to a media file, or a specific segment in a media file.
+If no links to media files are given, the table is called miscellaneous table, or short **misc table**.
+The database is implemented as :class:`audformat.Database`.

 .. table:: Parts of a database stored in audformat on the hard disk.